The Questions Will Come

 “Like newborn babies, crave pure spiritual milk, so that by it you may grow up in your salvation, now that you have tasted that the Lord is good.”
 (1 Peter 2:2-3)

 I’ve also learned through many mistakes that considering ahead of time what to say helps me tremendously in being confident when the time comes.
-As I considered this recently, three words came to mind that reflect this process in my life.
+Three words come to mind that reflect this process in my life.

 This involves time spent reading the Bible and in prayer with the goal of getting to know God more and more.

 When I think about these three words and place my own spiritual walk within their structure, I find myself more ready to talk about my hope.
-But this is something I need to review regularly simply because I am, hopefully, still growing and learning.
+This is still something I need to review regularly simply because I am, hopefully, still growing and learning.